 Had you missed the alphabet and the math, you are lost – the world will never be the exact same as that of your classmates.

 1+1=2 isn’t just apples; it’s electrons, it’s cars, it’s birds, it’s imperative education.
 And mastering the alphabet in a few years has made you literate - once a gift from the gods, it still is in areas of the world.

 You held the crayon and scrawled out what the teacher had written on the board:

 And the world speaks vocally, writes silently, reads aloud, whispers, shouts, or uses its language in some way to convey information.
-So, while you can read books and write stories or blog posts, you have exceptional luck being able to express yourself with your words… because that is all you can do to convince the world you’re as smart as you think you are.
+So, while you can read books and write stories or blog posts, you have exceptional luck expressing yourself with your words… because that is all you can do to convince the world you’re as smart as you think.
 Language is the edge of expressing what you know.

 Go down deep enough into anything and you will find mathematics.

 On the quantum level, energy is information.
 The secret we are all here on earth is to exchange and process information.
 We are observers, and strangely ( a word that defines Quantum Theory); observers play a part in calculating the experiment.
 If we watch, one thing happens; if we don’t, another happens.
 This mystifies us.
 Einstein said, “I am to believe the moon is not there when I am not looking at it?”
 Yeah, it’s bizarre.

 Noteworthy, this amazing news was released today, May 25th, 2022:

 Scientists are inching closer to a “quantum internet.”